 The physicality of every action needs to be calculated, considered, configured to suit your body’s limitations.
 You now sit on the floor to receive the slobbery kisses of your toddler.
 Groceries have to be judged by their weight.
 Strolling along on a beautiful summer day is censored by the gradient, amount of oxygen left in the tank, temperature and fatigue.
 Everything becomes potentially debilitating, frustrating; a problem.

 I recently started to think that chronic and debilitating breathlessness of the kind described in these passages is a transformative experience, to use Laurie Paul’s term.
 A transformative experience is an experience that changes you deeply in significant and lasting ways, both epistemically (teaching you new things through having new experiences) and personally (changing your priorities and preferences as a result of having new experiences).
 I suggest that severe breathlessness changes the breathless person’s psychology, horizon of possibility, sense of trust, capacities, and embodied subjectivity.
 It transforms the breathless person’s relationship to her world, to herself, and to others.
 It changes how she views herself and what sense of agency, possibility, and physicality she comports herself with.
 In future work (jointly with Ian James Kidd), I plan to explore in detail the proposition that breathlessness is a transformative experience.
-But for the time being, I hope this blog has given you a taste of Phenomenology of Illness and—yes—now is the time to stretch and take a deep breath.
+But for the time being, I hope this essay has given you a taste of Phenomenology of Illness and—yes—now is the time to stretch and take a deep breath.

 Image credit: Jessica Lloyd-Jones, Electric Lung 2008